rafeahmad/FSJS_2.0/HTML & CSS Projects/Week Last/Project 1- Credit Card Landing Page/readme.md

 **Honest time to complete this project - 10 hours**

-In this project, I used some semantic elements of html and many properties of css for ex: flex, position, overflow and z-index.
+In this project, I used some semantic elements of html and many properties of css for ex: flex, position, transform, overflow and z-index.

 #### Output -